OBOFoundry/OBOFoundry.github.io/ontology/emapa.md

  * Terms have unique names, with compound names constructed using standardized nomenclature conventions, and alternative names associated as synonyms.
  * Anatomical entities are presented in a hierarchical format that allows multiple parentage for a given entity (i.e. as a directed acyclic graph).
  * Subsumption classification (“is_a”) as well as partonomic and other types of relationships (e.g. "develops_from") can now be represented.
- * The ontology has been extended through newborn (TS27) and postnatal (TS28) stages of mouse anatomy, with the latter substantially augmented by terma and relationships from the adult mouse anatomy (MA) ontology.[5]
+ * The ontology has been extended through newborn (TS27) and postnatal (TS28) stages of mouse anatomy, with the latter substantially augmented by terma and relationships from the adult mouse anatomy (MA) ontology.
+(Hayamizu *et al.*, 2005)
- * The urinary and reproductive systems have been extensively revised and refined by curators from the GenitoUrinary Development Molecular Anatomy Project (GUDMAP).[6]
+ * The urinary and reproductive systems have been extensively revised and refined by curators from the GenitoUrinary Development Molecular Anatomy Project (GUDMAP).
+(Little *et al.*, 2007)
- * Extensive additions and revisions have been made in response to the expression annotation efforts of GXD, Edinburgh Mouse Atlas of Gene Expression (EMAGE)[7], GUDMAP and other projects.
+ * Extensive additions and revisions have been made in response to the expression annotation efforts of GXD, Edinburgh Mouse Atlas of Gene Expression (EMAGE; Richardson *et al.*, 2014), GUDMAP and other projects.

 GXD and other resources use the EMAPA ontology for annotation of mouse gene expression at embryonic and postnatal (including adult) stages.
 The GXD browser www.informatics.jax.org/vocab/gxd/anatomy enables users to navigate the ontology, to locate specific anatomical structures, and to obtain associated expression data in GXD.